A Beginning's guide to Understanding Protected Trees

 What happens if I carry out work on a protected tree without permission?

-Can I contest a TPO and/or preservation order?
+Can I appeal an TPO and/or preservation order?

-Can I remove a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion